My Experiences in the Third World War: Contents

 The title is based upon the three stories "Going to Canada", "Leaving Pasadena" and "Crossing into Cambodia".
 These relate the adventures of a Russian KGB agent in an alternate historical timeline, in which World War 3 has broken out, this being an apocalyptic conflict in which the United States and the Soviet Union are allies.
 The collection also includes The Dodgem Division, a previously published Jerry Cornelius short story and extracts from The Adventures of Jerry Cornelius: The English Assassin.

 The three stories were supposed to be chapters of a commissioned larger book (to be called Reminiscences of the Third World War) rather than a collection.
 Savoy Books had been convicted the year before in High Court for selling bootleg records imported from America.
 The fines and penalties prohibited the cash-strapped publisher from going forward with the full project.

 The final three stories were written by Moorcock under his pen name of "James Colvin".
 "Peace on Earth" was co-written with Barrington J. Bayley (under his pen name of "Michael Barrington").
 "Peace on Earth" recounts "two spacefarers [search] for an answer to the fathomless ennui caused by their immortality".

-In "The Lovebeas", deadly fallout from years of orbital nuclear testing by the world's governments is slowly killing all life on Earth.
+In "The Lovebeast", deadly fallout from years of orbital nuclear testing by the world's governments is slowly killing all life on Earth.
 The Lovebeast, a creature floating above the Earth that has stored Love within itself for millions of years, wishes to Love mankind.
 Dying artist Charlie Curtis may be the conduit by which the Lovebeast can connect to humanity.

 In The Real Life Mr. Newman (a.k.a.
-Adventures of the Dead Astronaut), is about a dying English astronaut who returns to an Earth whose cities have been changed to reflect the subconsciousness of their inhabitants.
+Adventures of the Dead Astronaut), a dying English astronaut returns to an Earth whose cities have been changed to reflect the subconsciousness of their inhabitants.